The Ultimate Guide to RV Camping in Massachusetts

 State Park Camping

 As far as Massachusetts state parks go, we have to recommend Wompatuck State Park near Hingham and not too far from Boston.
 This beautiful park boasts 250 campsites, and 140 of them offer RV electrical hookups.
-Here you’ll find amazing hiking and mountain biking opportunities as well as some gorgeous scenery.
+You’ll find amazing hiking and mountain biking opportunities as well as some gorgeous scenery.

 Wells State Park in Sturbridge is another great pick.
 This park is beautifully forested with 12 miles of trails that are used for hiking, cycling, and more.
 There is a pond onsite for fishing, and the camping area offers 60 sites for tents and RVs alike.